plone/volto/docs/source/recipes/folder-structure.md

 `helpers` contains helper methods like for example url helpers.

-## Reducers
+## Config

-All the reducers are located here.
+In this folder all configuration is stored.
+All configuration can be overridden in your theme package.

 ## Theme